What dosage of Wegovy should I take?

 Wegovy pens are available in the following strengths of semaglutide:

-When you first start taking Wegovy, you’ll use a 0.25mg pen every week for a month.
+When you first start taking Wegovy, you’ll use your 0.25mg pen every week for a month (more specifically, four weeks or 28 days).

-If this goes well, you’ll usually increase to a 0.5mg dose after your first month, then increase again once a month until you get to 2mg of semaglutide a week or the highest dose that works for you.
+If this goes well, you’ll usually increase to a 0.5mg dose after your first month.
+Your dosage may then increase further as your treatment continues.

-Of course, this should only be done under the supervision of a medical professional, who will check in with you to see how your weight loss is going, whether this medication is right for you, and which dose is working best.
+Of course, this should only be done under the supervision of a medical professional.
+They will check in with you to see how your weight loss is going, whether this medication is right for you, and which dose is working best.

 Why are dosage amounts for Wegovy different from dosage amounts for Ozempic?